20 Jaw-Dropping Hikes In The Pacific Northwest To Inspire You

 This perfect day hike trail takes you to a spectacular 350-foot two-tiered waterfall that feeds into Tanner Creek that flows to the Columbia River.
 We’ve been here several times now, and it is fun any time of year.

 Strap on your hiking boots and experience bridges, huge boulders, and the powerful force of Wahclella Falls!
+It’s one of most iconic hiking trails in the Gorge.

 For even more adventure nearby, check out our 3-day Columbia River Gorge Itinerary, our top recommended places to stay in the Columbia River Gorge, and even more cool things to do in the Columbia Gorge!